 - 1. All results are provisional and subject to revision. - 2.
 Credible intervals are large at both ends of the plot because there is less information available.
-At the end, although we know that individuals have been visited, there is a short delay in getting the associated swab results.
+At the end, although we know that people have been visited, there is a short delay in getting the associated swab results.
 The model does not include people when their next swab result is not known, so the sample size for the most recent days is smaller, resulting in wider credible intervals.
 At the start, there were fewer people in the study. - 3.
 This model does not control for household clustering, where multiple new cases derive from the same household. - 4.
-Initial unweighted estimates covering the full study period to date are not included. - 5.
 Official reported estimates are plotted at a reference point believed to be most representative of the given week.
-Details of which day was used for each week can be found in the reference tables that accompany this bulletin. - 6.
-Modelled estimates include additional swab test results not available when the official reported estimates were produced. - 7.
+Details of which day was used for each week can be found in the dataset that accompanies this bulletin. - 5.
+Modelled estimates include additional swab test results not available when the official reported estimates were produced. - 6.
 Initial unweighted estimates covering the full study period to date are not included in the official reported estimates chart.